 - Don’t place anything but food inside the toaster’s bread slots.

 Toast is a common part of breakfast for many elderly people and, of course, it is important that the elderly eat breakfast every day.
 So, being able to quickly – and safely – make a slice or two of toast is also important.

 Being able to cook their own meals will afford your elderly loved one a greater sense of independence and accomplishment.
 Cooking can even become their new hobby!
 Toasters and toaster ovens provide a safe alternative to hot pots and pans, which can cause accidents and injuries.

 Today, most toasters come with an array of features that allow them to cook more than just simple toasted bread.
 From heating crispy bagels, to defrosting waffles and pancakes, this gadgets will let your loved one choose from a variety of baked goods.
 Combined with different fillings and toppings, these foods can make for a balanced, hearty meal.

 Toaster ovens are even more versatile.
-A toaster oven can do the same things as a traditional oven – minus the danger.
+A toaster oven can do the same things as a traditional oven – with less risk.
 These electrical ovens will let your loved one make cakes, muffins, pizzas, cookies, and even broil chicken and other types of meat!
 Their small size make them easier to clean, and seniors with back pain won’t have to bend over to take their food out of the oven.
 Features such as timers, alarms, and automatic shut off will help keep your elderly loved one safe while they cook delicious meals.